BrookeS624/BrookeS624/README.md

 BrookeS624/BrookeS624 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+...

+ - Purpose of the "Repository-10" file is to show python code that is used to print text based on information writen about specifically named sharks.